mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

 	- Things we know, we don't know.
 Are *questions* we can answer by reporting, which we should baseline and automate.
 	- Things we don't know, we know.
 Are *intuition* which we should quantify and teach to improve effectiveness and efficiency.
 	- Things we don't know, we don't know.
 Are *exploration*, which is where unfair advantage and interesting epiphanies live.
 4. *Leading vs lagging metrics.* Leading metrics give you a predictive understanding of the future; lagging metrics explain the past.
-Leading metrics are better because you still have time to act on them—the horse hasn't left the barn yet.
+Leading metrics are better because you still have time to act on them-the horse hasn't left the barn yet.
 Leading metric sometimes called a leading indicator.
 For example, a number of prospects in your sales funnel give you a sense of how many customers you'll acquire in the future.
 On the other hand, lagging metric such as churn gives you an indication that there's a problem.
 By the time you find lagging metrics and try to figure out next steps, it might be too late because they measure after the fact.
 Indicators are everywhere.
 It requires proactiveness.
 You need to be able to do cohort analysis and compare groups over time.
 5. *Correlated versus casual metrics.*  If two metrics change together, they are correlated, but if one metric causes another metric to change, they are causal.
 If you find a causal relationship between something you want (revenue) and something you can control (marketing/which ad you show), then change the future.
 For example, ice cream and drowning rates both happen because of summer weather, but looking at a simple correlation without demanding causality leads to bad decisions.
 Correlations can help you predict but finding the cause of something means you can change it.
 You prove causality by finding a correlation, then running an experiment in which you control the other variables and measure the difference.
 This is hard to do because no two users are identical; it's often impossible to subject a statistically significant number of people to a properly controlled experiment in the real world.
 Correlation is good.
 Causality is great.

 ### Vanity metrics